 Schedule Regular Roof Inspections

-The National Roofing Contractors Association rightfully asserts, “Good roof system maintenance is the single most important element you can implement to prolong the life of a roof.”
-Simply put, the better care you take of your roof now, the longer it will last in future.
-The Association recommends scheduling professional roof inspections at least twice per year.
-For optimal roof health, aim for late winter/early spring and late summer/early fall inspections to catch issues before and after peak seasons of storm activity.
+The National Roofing Contractors Association states, “Good roof system maintenance is the single most important element you can implement to prolong the life of a roof.”
+Take better care now, and your roof will last longer.
+The NRCA recommends professional inspections at least twice a year—in spring and fall—and after major storms.
+Aim for inspections in early spring (after winter) and early fall (before colder months).
+Add extra checks after hail, wind, or heavy rain to catch damage early.

 Reinforce Your Roof’s Structure